beejjorgensen/bgc/src/bgc_part_0200_var_stat.md

 an 8-bit binary number.
 Think of it as an integer that can only hold the values from 0 to 255, inclusive.
 Technically, C allows bytes to be any number of bits and if you want to unambiguously refer to an 8-bit number, you should use the term _octet_.
-But programmers are going assume you mean 8-bits when you say "byte" unless you specify otherwise.].
+But programmers are going to assume you mean 8-bits when you say "byte" unless you specify otherwise.].
 Data is stored in this "array"^[I'm seriously oversimplifying how modern memory works, here.
 But the mental model